Boat Registration and Licenses in Connecticut

 Take a look at the Department of Motor Vehicles' full list of boats exempt from titling requirements.

-CT Boat Registration Procedure
+Boat Registration in Connecticut

 To title (if applicable) and register your boat, present the following items at your local DMV office:

 - A completed Application For Vessel Registration and Certificate of Number Decal (Form B-148).